dreamswag/ci5/docs/MAINTENANCE.md

    1. (*avoid Gemini 'Fast' model as much as possible*)

 2. Upload/paste the entire Ci5 repository
-   1. GitHub link likely won't work based on current models - so either:
+   1. Providing the GitHub link inside your prompt won't work based on current models - so either:
-      1. upload the entire folder (via **Gemini 'Import Code'**)
+      1. upload the entire folder / paste the repo link (via **Gemini 'Import Code'**)
       2. Fork the repo, and import directly (via **Claude 'Add from GitHub'**)

 3. Attach your `bone_marrow_report.md`